 See all trademarks and details in the Full Report.

-A competitive analysis shows these companies are in the same general field as At&t, even though they may not compete head-to-head.
+A competitive analysis shows these companies are in the same general field as at & T, even though they may not compete head-to-head.

 These are the largest companies by revenue.
 However, they may not have the largest market share in this industry if they have diversified into other business lines.